nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * run ```services.msc``` command to open the services window
 * Right click on the ```OracleServiceXE``` service and select properties.
 Then select Startup type to "Manual" if you want the database to not start automatically on system start.

+## Connecting to Oracle with sqldeveloper
+sqldeveloper is the database administration client tool by Oracle.

 ### Video
 You can the video on this post [here](https://youtu.be/89h-pfIpNL8)